Brendaoduor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8.script adds 128 with value in environment variable 9.script divides the environment variable POWER and DIVIDE 10.script displays the result of BREATH to the power LOVE
+8.script adds 128 with value in environment variable 9.script divides the environment variable POWER and DIVIDE 10.script displays the result of BREATH to the power LOVE 11.script converts number from base 2 to base 10